wbbonneriii/major-pickem/README.md

   doesn't populate, update the selectors there.
 - Name matching between the local roster and ESPN is normalized (diacritics, case, punctuation) but exotic name variants may need manual alignment via the roster editor.
-- Base64-encoded URLs can get long with many users.
-Browsers and most chat apps handle multi-KB URLs fine, but email clients sometimes wrap them — prefer copy/paste into messaging apps.
+- Share URLs are slimmed, but with many users and deep rosters can still reach a few KB.
+Browsers and most chat apps handle this fine; email clients sometimes wrap long URLs — prefer copy/paste into messaging apps.
+- The scoreboard **Share** button is the only entry point for sharing; there is no nav-level share to avoid duplication.

 ---

-**Built for** [@wbbonneriii](https://github.com/wbbonneriii) • **Project:** Major Pick'em Development Plan v1.0
+**Built for** [@wbbonneriii](https://github.com/wbbonneriii) • **Project:** Major Pick'em Development Plan **v2.0 (As Built)**